The most popular car rental agents in Belarus are:

-Located on the edge of Eastern Europe, Belarus is not generally somewhere that is considered a tourist destination, however it does have a variety of attractions to offer the visitor.
+Located on the edge of Eastern Europe, sandwiched between Poland, Ukraine and Russia, Belarus is not generally somewhere that is considered a tourist destination, however it does have a variety of attractions to offer the visitor.
 Hiring a car in Belarus allows you to explore its bustling cities such as Minsk and Brest and venture through it's pretty countryside, picturesque villages and lush thick forests.
-Rhino has various locations across Belarus where you can collect your car rental from including Minsk International Airport, St Jean Airport and downtown Minsk.
+We arrange car hire at various locations across Belarus where you can collect your car rental from including Minsk International Airport, St Jean Airport and downtown Minsk.

 Belarus Mini Guide